Bonaventure-Msonoi/MyPortfolio/CONTRIBUTING.md

 ## 🙏 Thank You

-We appreciate your contribution and look forward to working together to make the MyPrtfolio project even better! 😄🚀
+We appreciate your contribution and look forward to working together to make the MyPortfolio project even better! 😄🚀